cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/enable-transfer-to-data-repositories.md

-# Enable Transfer to Data Repositories
+# Enable Transfer to Zenodo